 Eclipse Information and Resources

-On October 14, 2023, many experienced a stunning Total Annular Eclipse.
-You will not want to miss the spectacular Total Solar Eclipse coming April 8, 2024 whether you are on or off the path.
+On October 14, 2023, many experienced a stunning Total Annular Eclipse and a spectacular Total Solar Eclipse on April 8, 2024.

-The ASP has created this resource page to give you as much information, materials, links to resources, and support for your events, personal viewing adventures, or your teaching opportunities to be accurate, safe, and fun!
+The ASP created this resource page to give as much information, materials, links to resources, and support for events, personal viewing adventures, or teaching opportunities to be accurate, safe, and fun!

 About the 2024 Solar Eclipse